kloverkennedy/OpenCentauri/docs/patched-firmware/index.md

 ## Update

-Either accept OTA updates from the device itself, follow the steps again in the [Installation section](#installation)
+Either accept OTA updates from the device itself, or follow the steps again in the [Installation section](#installation)

 ## Uninstall